originally published Feb 2012

-The recipe I came up with is very similar, it just uses less gelatin.
+The recipe I came up with is very similar, it just uses less gelatin than the original one I found.
 It held together quite well once the bird cookies dried.

 - One gelatin packet (one of those small ones, I guess there is about two tablespoons of gelatin in one)